mindaffect/pymindaffectBCI/README.rst

 mindaffectBCI
 =============
-This repository contains the python SDK code for the Brain Computer Interface (BCI) developed by the company [Mindaffect](https://mindaffect.nl).
+This repository contains the python SDK code for the Brain Computer Interface (BCI) developed by the company `Mindaffect <https://mindaffect.nl>`_.

 File Structure
 --------------
 This repository is organized roughly as follows:

- - `mindaffectBCI` - contains the python package containing the mindaffectBCI SDK.
+ - `mindaffectBCI <mindaffectBCI>`_ - contains the python package containing the mindaffectBCI SDK.
 Important modules within this package are:

-   - noisetag.py - This module contains the main API for developing User Interfaces with BCI control
+   - `noisetag.py <mindaffectBCI/noisetag.py>`_ - This module contains the main API for developing User Interfaces with BCI control
-   - utopiaController.py - This module contains the application level APIs for interacting with the MindAffect Decoder.
+   - `utopiaController.py <minaffectBCI/utopiaController.py>`_ - This module contains the application level APIs for interacting with the MindAffect Decoder.
-   - utopiaclient.py - This module contains the low-level networking functions for communicating with the MindAffect Decoder - which is normally a separate computer running the eeg analysis software.
+   - `utopiaclient.py <mindaffectBCI/utopiaclient.py>`_ - This module contains the low-level networking functions for communicating with the MindAffect Decoder - which is normally a separate computer running the eeg analysis software.
    - stimseq.py -- This module contains the low-level functions for loading and codebooks - which define how the presented stimuli will look.

- - `codebooks` - Contains the most common noisetagging codebooks as text files
- - `examples` - contains python based examples for Presentation and Output parts of the BCI.
+ - `examples <examples>`_ - contains python based examples for Presentation and Output parts of the BCI.
 Important sub-directories

-   - output - Example output modules.
+   - `output <examples/output>`_ - Example output modules.
 An output module translates BCI based selections into actions.
-   - presentation - Example presentation modules.
+   - `presentation <examples/presentation>`_ - Example presentation modules.
 A presentation module, presents the BCI stimulus to the user, and is normally the main UI.
+   - `utilities <examples/utilities>`_ - Useful utilities, such as a simple *raw* signal viewer

 Installing mindaffectBCI
 ------------------------